gildasmorvan/similar2logo/similar2logo-examples/src/main/doc/RandomWalk_example_README.txt

-A Logo simulation with a turtle randomly walking in the environment and dropping marks where it is situated.
+A Logo simulation with a turtle randomly walking in the environment.